mgnooj/fun-stuff/konami.md

 Let's break this down:

 - KONAMI_CODE_NUM_CORRECT stores a running count of the number of consecutive Konami code button presses.
-(By extension, every time you press "UP", this value gets incremented; and so on for each additional correct button input.)
+(By extension, every time you press "UP", this value gets incremented;and so on for each additional correct button input.)
 - KONAMI_CODE_STATUS reserves a bit as a 'success' switch for when the full code has been detected.
 - konami_code_lookup_table is a byte array representation of the Konami code.
 - konami_input_check gets any current user input and compares it to the element of the lookup table at index KONAMI_CODE_NUM_CORRECT.
 If they are identical, konami_input_index_correct is called; else, KONAMI_CODE_NUM_CORRECT is reset to zero.
 - konami_input_index_correct increments KONAMI_CODE_NUM_CORRECT and then checks if it is equal to 10.
 If it is, the KONAMI_CODE_STATUS flag is raised; else, we exit the process.

-In other words, the user input is never stored; instead, the algorithm counts consecutive Konami code button presses by comparing the current input to a Konami code lookup table at a given index (namely, the current count of correct Konami code button presses).
+In other words, the user input is never stored; instead, the algorithm counts consecutive Konami code button presses by comparing the current input to a Konami code lookup table at a given index (i.e. the current count of correct Konami code button presses).

-During the game loop initialization, KONAMI_CODE_STATUS is checked:
+During the game loop initialization, KONAMI_CODE_STATUS is read:

     ```
     init_player_lives: